decentraland/old-documentation/_posts/general/DAO/Overview/2021-05-21-how-does-the-dao-work.md

 ## Governance dApp

 The main interface for the Decentraland DAO is located at [governance.decentraland.org](https://governance.decentraland.org).
 This is where users log-in, create proposals, and vote.
-<br>_This is currently maintained by a development team funded by a [DAO grant](https://governance.decentraland.org/proposal/?id=ed53e850-5e70-11ec-8188-4352ce3d30e7)._
+<br/>_This is currently maintained by a development team funded by a [DAO grant](https://governance.decentraland.org/proposal/?id=ed53e850-5e70-11ec-8188-4352ce3d30e7)._

 ## Snapshot